gvp-study/FCND-Motion-Planning/motion_planning.md

 ### Explain the Starter Code

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
+I completed the TODO portions in the two main python files motion_planning.py and planning_utils.py that is needed to complete this project.
+I generated a arbitary goal position in LLA coordinates and converted the goal and start positions to NED coordinates.
+I then converted these positions to start and goal grid points.
+I was then able to use the A* algorithm to plan a path to the goal.
+After the grid path is computed, I pruned the path to waypoints using the ray tracing collision check method.
+Once the waypoints are obtained I used them to fly the drone in the simulator from its start to the goal.

 And here's a screenshot of the drone following the planned path through the waypoints from the start to the goal in the environment.
 ![Top Down View](./Docs/drone-path-screenshot.png)